Want to know where should you put your Google Analytics code?

-While it’s safe to put your code in header or footer, Google recommends you to add your code to your WordPress header.
+While it’s safe to put your code in the header or footer, Google recommends you to add your code to your WordPress header.

 The Benefits of Adding Analytics Code into Header

 This is why Google recommends you add your tracking code in the header of your site.
 It helps you to accurately record traffic stats because your header scripts are loaded earlier than any other scripts on your page.

-In addition, the tracking code loads on your site asynchronously, meaning other scripts can also load simultaneously.
+Besides, the tracking code loads on your site asynchronously, meaning other scripts can also load simultaneously.
 For that reason, adding your tracking code into your header doesn’t reduce the page speed or impact your WordPress site performance.

 The easiest way is to set up your Google Analytics with your WordPress site using the MonsterInsights plugin.

 MonsterInsights makes it easy to add your tracking code into your WordPress header without even touching the code.
 All you have to do is install the plugin on your site, and it will take care of the rest.